UP: Oppn demands probe into boatman's Rs 30 crore earnings at Maha Kumbh | Politics

 - India

-A day after the Uttar Pradesh government said boatman Pintu Mahara earned Rs 30 crore during the Maha Kumbh, the opposition including the Samajwadi Party demanded an investigation into the claims and also alleged that the boatman had a criminal background.
+A day after the Uttar Pradesh government said boatman Pintu Mahara earned Rs 30 crore during the Maha Kumbh, the opposition including the Samajwadi Party demanded a probe into the claims and also alleged that the boatman had a criminal background.

-In a post on X, Samajwadi Party president Akhilesh Yadav said, ''The truth of this news should be investigated.
+In a post on X in Hindi, Samajwadi Party president Akhilesh Yadav said, ''The truth of this news should be investigated.
 If a family has really earned Rs 30 crore in the Maha Kumbh alone, then tell how much GST was received.
-'Paatal Khoji' should first find out and then glorify.'' ''First signed an MoU with a thug, now praised the name of the accused in the House with closed eyes.
+'Paatalkhoji' should first find out and then glorify.'' ''First signed an MoU with a thug, now praised the name of the accused in the House with closed eyes.
 Now open your eyes.
 Due to all these reasons, the morale of criminals is high in the BJP government,'' the former chief minister said.

 Yadav also shared a news clip alleging that Mahara had a criminal background.